A guide to making your travel dreams a beautiful reality

 Why keeping costs down is important

 We are equal business partners at Wanderers Compass, which means we split all our travel costs right down the middle.
 We set a budget and plan our travels from there.
 Ryan is early in his career and a single dad, so it becomes even more vital that we keep our costs down to make it affordable for him.
-To be able to travel for free, such as having zero hotel costs, is what makes traveling several times a year possible.
+Being able to travel for free, with zero hotel costs, is what makes traveling several times a year possible.

-However, after years of travel, Joelle especially has higher expectations about where we stay and how we travel.
-It doesn’t need to be fancy or upscale but well-reviewed, centrally located, safe, and clean.
+However, after years of travel, Joelle has especially high expectations about where we stay and how we travel.
+It doesn’t need to be fancy or upscale, but well-reviewed, centrally located, safe, and clean.
 Not that we don’t enjoy business class seats and high-end hotels, but we only do so when it is free or at a low cost, which makes sense.

 There are only two main approaches we use to keep costs controlled